 While I do a little bit of everything, what I really enjoy the most is those times when I get to concentrate on something without getting distracted into anything.
 I sometimes do that all on my own, but it’s more enjoyable when you are doing it with another engineer.

 Ryan has been the biggest victim of this.
-At one time, I had him kidnapped for two weeks to hack on DEV@cloud mansion.
+At one time, I had him kidnapped for two weeks to hack on our software.
 I picked him up from the hotel in the morning, hacked the code all day in a conference room in our Los Altos office until pretty late, then dropped him back to the hotel.
 The amount of progress we were able to make was amazing.
 It was pure joy to have the face-to-face bandwidth with someone smart whom I normally work remotely with.

 I’m hoping to do more of such sessions with Ryan and others in the future!